Electrical service · Asheville, NC

 An automatic transfer switch (ATS) sits between your utility service and your panel.
 When it detects an outage — typically a 10-second voltage drop — it starts the generator, waits for stable output, and switches your home from utility to generator power.
 When utility power returns and stays stable for a few minutes, it switches back and shuts the generator down.

-We label every circuit at the panel so you know what runs on backup and what doesn't.
-Common partial-load setups label the breakers in green (always on backup) and the rest stay neutral.
+On automatic standby installs we label every circuit at the panel so you know what runs on backup and what doesn't.
+Partial-coverage setups label the breakers in green (always on backup) and the rest stay neutral.
 You'll see at a glance whether the second oven or the hot tub circuit is going to work during the next storm.

-For partial-load installs, we wire what you actually use.
+On automatic standby installs you can choose to wire only specific essentials if you don't want to pay for whole-home capacity.
 Common picks: refrigerator, freezer, well pump, gas furnace blower, a few outlets in the kitchen and primary bedroom, lights in main living areas.
 Skipped: central HVAC, electric range, dryer, hot tub, pool pump.

 Common questions